sinch/sinch-sdk-node/README.md

 To use Sinch services, you'll need a Sinch account and access keys.
 You can sign up for an account and create access keys at [dashboard.sinch.com](https://dashboard.sinch.com).

-Once logged-in you'll find different sets of credentials to access to the various Sinch APIs:
+Once logged in you'll find different sets of credentials to access the various Sinch APIs:
  - On the [Account dashboard](https://dashboard.sinch.com/account/access-keys), you will find your `projectId` and access keys composed of pairs of `keyId` / `keySecret`.
-Unless mentionned otherwise, these are the credentials you will need to access most of the Sinch APIs
+Unless mentioned otherwise, these are the credentials you will need to access most of the Sinch APIs
   - For the **Verification** and **Voice** APIs, you will find pairs of `App key` / `App secret` in the [Verification dashboard](https://dashboard.sinch.com/verification/apps) and the [Voice dashboard](https://dashboard.sinch.com/voice/apps) respectively.
-Note that the apps are the same, wherever you access them.
+Note that the apps are the same, regardless of where you access them.
   - For the **SMS** API, the standard credentials (`projectId`, `keyId`, `keySecret`) are available only in the US and EU regions.
-If your business involves any of the other regions (BR, CA, AU), you will need to use your `servicePlanId` that you can find on the [Service APIs dashboard](https://dashboard.sinch.com/sms/api/services).
-Note that the `servicePlanId` supports all the regions (US, EU, BR, CA, AU).
+If your business involves any of the other regions (BR, CA, AU), you will need to use your `servicePlanId`, which you can find on the [Service APIs dashboard](https://dashboard.sinch.com/sms/api/services).
+Note that the `servicePlanId` supports all regions (US, EU, BR, CA, AU).
-  - The **Conversation** API uses the standard credentials (`projectId`, `keyId`, `keySecret`) and is available on the US, EU and BR regions.
+  - The **Conversation** API uses the standard credentials (`projectId`, `keyId`, `keySecret`) and is available in the US, EU and BR regions.

 For more information on the Sinch APIs on which this SDK is based, refer to the official [developer documentation portal](developers.sinch.com).

 ## Prerequisites

 Before being able to execute the commands described below, you will need to install Node.js.
-We recommend to [install the current or the LTS version](https://nodejs.org/en).
+We recommend [installing the current or the LTS version](https://nodejs.org/en).

 NPM will come with the Node.js installation.
 If you want to use `yarn` as a package manager, you'll need to install it separately with the following command:
 ```bash